stonkol/wallah/README.md

 ## TODO

-- Make a script to rmv the notch of a wallpaper.
+- The wall CLI to change wallpapers.
-    - [x] improve flags
+    - [x] Improve flags
     - [ ] Have colored text on the CLI

-- [ ] cli tool to update a unnotch wallpaper with the color you want
+    - [ ] Let users change the path of the wallpapers
+    - [ ] Let users users set the wallpaper for dark mode and light mode, which will change according to the system settings.
+    - [ ] include a `-d` `--dark` and `-l` `--light` flags for toggling mode
+    - [ ] Let user enable/disable auto-light/dark mode.

 - [ ] dark mode script
     - a script to change the color of the wall according to system settings.